barryclark/jekyll-now/_posts/2023-06-27-Genetic-Algorithms-p1.md

 To choose which entities from the current generation will be passed onto the next generation, we must rank the individuals based on a fitness function that we will call f().
 Depending on what we are trying to optimize, we will either prefer the maximum or the minimum output.

 Now we can choose which individuals from the current population will reproduce.
-There are many ways this can be done but the most popular ways is to select individuals based on a probability proportional to their fitness score.
-Another option is to select a cutoff point that will not be picked from, such as a rank or some f().
+There are many ways this can be done but the most popular way is to select individuals based on a probability proportional to their fitness score.
+Another option is to select a cutoff point where individuals are not picked from beyond, such as a maximimum rank or some f().

 ### Reproduction